Productive, smart and connected

 Digitalisation is a major transformative, cross-sectoral trend affecting all dimensions of sustainable urban development (New Leipzig Charter).
 For cities, this involves integrating digital technologies and processes to enhance operations and services, aligned with public needs.

-Cities are harnessing the power of data and technology to become more adaptive, responsive, and sustainable in addressing urban challenges.
+Cities are harnessing the power of data and digital technology transformation to become more adaptive, responsive, and sustainable in addressing urban challenges.
 Solutions include smart city initiatives, digital economies, and innovative digital platforms and applications.

 See all resources